nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/contributing-an-operation.md

 You can see that the operation above provides three operation methods with different signatures:

-*   One that takes a Document and returns a Document object,
+*   One that takes a Document and returns a Document object
-*   One that takes a list of document objects and returns a list of documents,
+*   One that takes a list of document objects and returns a list of documents
-*   One that takes a list of document references and returns a list of documents.
+*   One that takes a list of document references and returns a list of documents

 Depending on what the input object is when calling this operation, only one of these methods will be used to do the processing.
 You'll notice that there is no method taking a document reference.
 This is because the document reference is automatically adapted into a DocumentModel object when needed, thanks to a dedicated TypeAdapter.

 The initial input of an operation (or operation chain) execution is provided by the caller (the one that creates the execution context).
 The Nuxeo Platform provides several execution contexts:

-*   A core event listener that executes operations in response to core events,
+*   A core event listener that executes operations in response to core events
-*   An action bean that executes operations in response to the user actions (through the Nuxeo Web Interface),
+*   An action bean that executes operations in response to the user actions (through the Nuxeo Web Interface)
-*   A JAX-RS resource which executes operations in response to REST calls,
+*   A JAX-RS resource which executes operations in response to REST calls
-*   A special listener fired by the workflow service to execute an operation chain.
+*   A special listener fired by the workflow service to execute an operation chain

 Each of these execution contexts provide the initial input for the chain (or operation) to be executed.
 For example, the core event listener will use the document that is the source of the event as the initial input.
 The action bean executor will use the document currently opened in the User Interface.